Asif-droid/CodeProfiling_and_FlameGraph/README.md

 scalene --html --outfile <path_to_output.html>  <main_script.py>
 ```

-* NB: Most of the profiling was done in wsl and linux machine.
+* Note: Most of the profiling was done in wsl and linux machine.
 There are some limitations in windows.